-- Preset values for the fields Text Box, Text Area, Number, Email, Website: You only need to include &control1234567=presetvalue in the webform URL.
+- Preset values for the Short text, Long text, Number, Email, Website fields: You only need to include &control1234567=presetvalue in the webform URL.
 Replace presetvalue with the value of your choice and &control1234567 with your control (form field) ID.

 - Preset values for Phone: If you want to prefill the input of the Phone field, use this code: &control1234567=123-342-345.
 However, make sure you use the format you’ve selected for the field.

-- Preset values for the Address field: An address field functions in the same way as the Name field, only that here you’ve got five subfields and, consequently, five IDs, form 1234567-1 to 1234567-5.
+- Preset values for the Address field: An address field functions in the same way as the Name field, just that here you’ve got five subfields and, consequently, five IDs, from 1234567-1 to 1234567-5.
 In addition, there is the Country field, which is a dropdown list.
 To preset a value for the list of countries, you need the following code: &control1234567-6=CountryName.

-- Preset values for Dropdown Lists and Radio Buttons: These fields allow for a single choice.
+- Preset values for Dropdown and Single choice fields: These fields allow for a single choice.
 This means that there is only one ID for the entire field.
 The syntax is &control1234567=ChoiceName, where ChoiceName is the choice that you want to preset.

-- Preset values for Checkboxes: Since checkboxes allow for multiple choices, one single ID is not enough.
-Every option will have its own ID, in order to function like a separate subfield.
+- Preset values for Multiple choice fields: Since this field type allows for multiple choices to be selected, one single ID is not enough.
+Every option will have its own ID, in order to function as a separate subfield.
 To precheck an option, use this code: &control1234567-0=yes.
-As you can see, the first option is -0, next one -1, next one -2 and so on.
+As you can see, the first option is -0, next one -1, next one -2, and so on.

-- Preset values for Likert Scales: Each Likert scales statement has an individual ID.
+- Preset values for Likert scales: Each Likert scale statement has an individual ID.
 To preset a value for a Likert statement, use the following code: &control1234567=Neutral, i.e. the value will be the name of the option that you want to have preset.

-- To introduce white spaces in pre-filled form fields, use the code %20.
+- To add a space in pre-filled form fields, use the code %20.
 For example, to obtain the preset value Fifth Avenue for a field, you will need the following code: &control1234567=Fifth%20Avenue.\